Turkey accuses Merkel of racism

 The European Commission reacted cautiously to Merkel's remarks.

-"Turkey is a candidate country for the moment," the EU high representative Federica Mogherini said, also in Bled.
+"Turkey is a candidate country for the moment," the EU high representative Federica Mogherini said, also in Bled, Slovenia.

 "Dialogue continues, work on negotiations continues," she said.

-"On the future, I would suggest that we look beyond what is said in electoral campaigns, both in Turkey and in the European Union," she added, insisting that the EU must work with Turkey, "a key player in a region that is strategically important for us."
+"On the future, I would suggest that we look beyond what is said in electoral campaigns, both in Turkey and in the European Union," she added, saying that the EU must work with Turkey, "a key player in a region that is strategically important for us."

 "Working together is a must when you are neighbours," she said.

-In Brussels, European Commission spokesman Margaritis Schinas said that EU support to Turkey was "not unlimited and not unconditional", but that the EU should "reflect on these things calmly".
+In Brussels, European Commission spokesman Margaritis Schinas said EU support for Turkey was "not unlimited and not unconditional", but he added that the EU should "reflect on these things calmly".

-"This a decison for member states to take," he noted.
+"This a decision for member states to take," he said.

-But he reminded that the commission's president Jean-Claude Juncker was also very critical of Turkey last week.
-In a speech to EU ambassador Juncker said that "'Turkey is taking giant strides away from Europe" and that its government is making accession "impossible".
+He reminded press that Commission president Jean-Claude Juncker was also critical of Turkey last week.
+In a speech to EU ambassadors in Brussels Juncker said: "'Turkey is taking giant strides away from Europe" and that Erdogan was making accession "impossible".